chinamike65/hugo-tuolesi/content/book4/book4en.md

 A person is often arrogant, and the retribution in the later life will be very bad, and he may become a slave, a servant, and someone who serves others.

-Every slave and maid is a slave, or a servant or a servant, because the previous karma has been created in the previous life, and it falls into the evil realm and is reincarnated.
+Every slave and maid is a slave, or a servant or a servant, because the previous karma has been created in the previous life, and it falls into the evil realm and is reborn.

 A servant who looks miserable now must be the most arrogant person in a certain life.